EyasuTeshome/shifttracker/interview-prep/record-behavioral-questions-videos.md

 **Spend 30 minutes working on this exercise**

-1. Choose two behavioral video questions that you would like to answer from your behavioral grid.
+1. Open the behavioral grid that you created in [this lesson](https://github.com/microverseinc/curriculum-professional-skills/blob/main/interview-prep/create-your-behavioral-grid-v2.md).
+Select two behavioral questions that you would like to include in your video.

 2. Prepare your setting to record videos, considering the guidelines above for creating a good behavioral video.